ReproNim/coco2019-training/presentations/containers/exercises/exercises.md

             activate=true > Dockerfile_conda
 ```

-- building a Docker image (note, that we have to specify if our Dockerfile has a different name than "Dockerfile"):
+- building a Docker image (note, that we have to specify our name of Dockerfile if we don't use the default name, i.e. "Dockerfile"):
 ```bash
 docker build -t my_fsl_conda -f Dockerfile_conda .
 ```
-You can notice that creating FSL layers is fast, since Docker already have this layers available in `my_fsl` image.
+You could notice that creating FSL layers is fast, since Docker already have this layers available in `my_fsl` image.
-If you change the order of installing FSL and Python, Docker will have to start installing everything from beginning.
+If you change the order of installing FSL and Python, Docker will have to start installing everything from the beginning.

 - checking available Docker images:
 ```bash